smikhalevski/doubter/README.md

 ## Integrations

-You can combine Doubter with any predicate library.
+Combine Doubter with any predicate library.

 ```ts
 import * as d from 'doubter';